-Shannon is the founder of the “Horses For Heroes” program.
-She holds a Bachelor’s of Science in Respiratory Therapy and worked many years in Trauma and ICU at a Level 1 Trauma Center.
-Her husband served 20 years in the Air Force, they raised two beautiful children in the midst of multiple deployments and duty station changes.
-She saw the way horses were able to reach her husband during difficult times, and then became EAGALA certified in 2016.
-She founded the first Veteran Equine Assisted Psychotherapy Program in Montgomery County in 2017.
-She has facilitated hundreds of EAGALA Equine Therapy sessions to date.
+Shannon earned a Bachelor of Science in Respiratory Therapy and worked many years in Trauma and ICU at a Level 1 Trauma Center.
+Her husband served 20 years in the USAF, they raised two beautiful children in the midst of multiple combat deployments and duty station changes.
+She saw the way horses were able to reach her husband during difficult times which prompted her to become Eagala certified in 2016 and start her own program, the very first Veteran Equine Assisted Psychotherapy Program in Montgomery County.
+She has facilitated thousands of hours of Eagala Equine Therapy sessions to date.
 It is her passion to assist Veterans and their families become closer and stronger together.
 Shannon also served her community as an Executive Board Member of the Montgomery County Veterans Memorial Commission as Director of Veterans Affairs, and is currently a member of Lake Conroe Area Republican Women and VFW Post 4709 Auxiliary.
 Shannon received an additional equine professional certification with the O.K.
 Corral Series in 2024.

-Jay served 20 years in the United States Air Force.
+Jay proudly served 20 years in the United States Air Force.
 He received two Meritorious Service Medals while in service.
 The Air Force has taken him all over the world, including multiple combat tours in Iraq, four years in Germany and a year in South Korea.
-He holds a Bachelor’s of Science from Embry-Riddle Aeronautical University and a Master’s Degree of Business Management from Webster University with a Lean Six Sigma Black Belt Certification.
-He currently works in the Architectural Signage Industry as Vice-President of Operations at Hardman Signs.
-Jay enjoys time out in nature with the horses and his family..
+He holds a Bachelor of Science from Embry-Riddle Aeronautical University and a Master’s Degree of Business Management from Webster University with a Lean Six Sigma Black Belt Certification.
+He currently works as VP of Texas Operations at EconoChannel West, Inc.

 Marianne served 30 years as a professor and researcher.
 She received the Distinguished Professor Award, published numerous articles/book chapters, and received many grant awards.
 She has made international and national presentations for the International Association of Violence, Abuse and Trauma and the American Research Association.
 While serving at the University, she and her students conducted service projects for military personnel stationed in Kosovo, Iraq, and Afghanistan.
 Her father gave her a Welch pony at age 5, and she has spent a lifetime of showing ponies, and partnering with them as therapy teams to promote the highest quality of life for children and adults.